-A integer literal is a decimal number, an octal number or a hexadecimal number.
+An integer literal is a decimal number, an octal number or a hexadecimal number.
 A decimal number is any sequence of decimal digits.
 An octal number is any sequence of octal digits followed by #8.
 A hexadecimal number is any sequence of hexadecimal digits (represented as the decimal digits plus the capital letters A through F) beginning with a decimal digit and followed by #16.
+Negative values are obtained using the unary - operator; see "Expressions".